HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: HistoryPalette

 \subsection{Technical Evaluation}

-To assess how \system{} may work in practice, we analyzed three existing design projects from creative professionals (from our Creative Professional Evaluation) for our technical evaluation.
-We assessed the capability of our system to generate high-quality alternatives in-place and filter out unsuccessful alternatives.
+We analyzed the three design projects created in the creative professionals study to assess the quality of our system's inpainting generations and how well we filter out unsuccessful generations.

 We extracted all image generation prompts with their corresponding sets of four generated alternative images across all projects.
 Each project included 11 ($\sigma=2.94$) ~prompts for a total of 132 prompt and image pairs across all projects.
-We then reviewed each pair and annotated a pair as ``unsuccessful'' if it: (1) did not generate an object, (2) generated the wrong object (\textit{e.g.}, ``yellow flowers'' led to a bush), (3) generated the object but placed it illogically (\textit{e.g.}, a ``horse'' prompt generated a horse head in the grass), or (4) the generation created artifacts along with the object.
-We labeled no object or wrong object annotations as ``unsuccessful'' and the remaining as ``successful'' (18\% were unsuccessful).
-We ran our filtering approach on the prompt-image pairs and used our annotation as ground truth labels.
+We then reviewed and annotated each pair as ``unsuccessful'' if it: (1) did not generate an object, (2) generated the wrong object (\textit{e.g.}, ``yellow flowers'' led to a bush), (3) generated the object but placed it illogically (\textit{e.g.}, a ``horse'' prompt generated a horse head in the grass), or (4) the generation created artifacts along with the object.
+Our annotation revealed that 18\% of the pairs were unsuccessful.
+We ran our filtering approach on the prompt-image pairs and evaluated against our ground truth annotations.
 Our filtering approach achieved an accuracy of 0.93, a precision of 0.86, and a recall of 0.76.
-We aimed for lower recall than precision to conservatively hide alternatives and to cope with remaining errors we let users hide/unhide alternatives or toggle to display hidden alternatives.
+We aimed for lower recall than precision to conservatively hide alternatives.
+To cope with remaining errors we let users manually hide/unhide alternatives or toggle to display hidden alternatives.

+\changenote{ We also measured delays in our image inpainting pipeline that relied on Stable Diffusion XL~\cite{rombach2021highresolution}.
+Within the sessions of creative professionals, new generations took an average of 29.51 seconds ($\sigma=0.71$, max = 31), while rasterizing a reused alternative took 12.89 seconds ($\sigma=8.26$, max = 48).
+We compare the delays in \system{} to Photoshop Generative Fill~\cite{adobephotoshop}.
+We measured the generation delay for 10 individual inpainting actions when using Adobe's Firefly 3 model ($\mu$ = 13.7s, $\sigma$ = 0.21, max = 17.2) and Nano Banana Pro ($\mu$ = 25s, $\sigma$ = 4.62, max = 64).
+Thus, while \system{}'s delays are slightly higher, they remain comparable to delays in existing commercial tools. }